Asymptotic Theory in R: Consistency, Asymptotic Normality & Delta Method

 - $\theta$ = the true parameter

-- $\varepsilon$ = any small tolerance you pick
+- $\varepsilon$ = any positive distance you choose

 Click to reveal solution